-Identifying antique furniture feet can be helpful in determining the approximate age of a piece, along with the period in which it was made, helping you research and value antique pieces more skillfully.
-Listed below are foot styles developed in Europe and the United States from the Renaissance to the Empire... periods.
+Identifying antique furniture feet can help determine the approximate age of a piece, along with the period in which it was made, helping you research and value antique pieces more skillfully.
+Listed below are foot styles developed in Europe and the United States from the Renaissance to the Empire periods.

 Note: Many of these styles have been incorporated time and again on pieces made since their first use.
 Use them as a starting point and one possible indicator of age rather than making a conclusion based only on the foot style.

 01 of 20

 This furniture foot style consists of a tapered cylinder that is separated from the leg by a turned ring.
 It is usually plain, even if the attached leg is fluted (as shown in this example).
 A shorter, more squat variation is sometimes referenced as a blunt-arrow foot.

 The arrow foot became popular in the mid-18th century and is often featured in Hepplewhite and Sheraton designs.
 It is especially characteristic of the Windsor chair, typical of the work of furniture-makers in colonial Philadelphia.

 The ball foot is one of the earliest, most basic types of furniture foot styles.
 It consists of a simple spherical shape and is usually found on case pieces such as chests, secretaries, and sideboards.

 Dating from the early 1600s, it was especially prominent towards the end of the century in William and Mary style furniture.
 The popularity of this foot style continued well into the 1800s in American Federal pieces and "country" styles.

 The bun foot, onion foot, and turnip foot, as shown below, are variations of the ball foot.

 03 of 20